erick805/rickylau-dev/content/blog/debug/index.md

 Long behold, I got what I wanted and I realized I was not dotting my pet object to extract the name, instead I was just rendering the entire pet object as a value for the key, which is not unique.

-I change the value of my key prop to pet.name instead of pet and I pass the test!
+I change the value of my key prop to `pet.name` instead of pet and I pass the test!

-In conclusion, there are a countless ways to debug in test driven development but wihout a proper foundation you can be running in circles only to find out you were missing a closing bracket.
+In conclusion, there are a countless ways to debug in test driven development but without a proper foundation you can be running in circles only to find out you were missing a closing bracket.

-Having the proper environment and knowing your do's and don'ts in tdd can really make or break a novice from a seasoned engineer.
+Having the proper environment and knowing your do's and don'ts in **test driven development** can really make or break a novice from a seasoned engineer.

 Until next time.
 I hope you will **CARD** it when the comes.
 Happy Coding! - _RL_